adomokos/light-service/README.md

 ```

 When an organizer is run, you have access to the context as it passed through all actions, and the overall status
 of the organized execution.
-You can invoke an organizer by calling `.call` on it with the expected arguments,
+You can invoke an organizer by calling `.call` on the class with the expected arguments,
 and inspect its status and context just like you would an action:

 ```ruby